 Major concerns: Copper toxicosis

-Minor concerns: Renal issues
+Minor concerns: Kidney disorders

-Occasionally seen: Eye problems, liver disease
+Occasionally seen: Eye conditions, liver disease

 Suggested tests: Liver, kidney, eye